A Beginners Guide (Part 1)

 If you’re looking to sell books that aren’t pre-owned or used, there are definitely options.
 Amazon offers 5 book selling portals for you to sell from if you wish.
 These portals are for selling e-books, audio books, and even self-published books.
 But that’s a blog for another day!

-If you’re interested in learning more about how to become an Amazon Seller, subscribe to the Viral Launch blog, YouTube channel, and our podcast: Follow the Data: Your Journey to Amazon FBA Success.
+If you’re interested in learning more about how to become an Amazon Seller, subscribe to the Viral Launch blog, YouTube channel, and our podcast: The Seller’s Edge.